 The purpose of the civics test is for a naturalization applicant to demonstrate knowledge and understanding of the fundamentals of the history, and of the principles and form of government, of the United States.

 As background, on Dec.
 1, 2020, USCIS announced changes to the civics test for naturalization applicants.
-The new test went into effect on December 1, 2020, and applies prospectively to naturalization applications filed on or after that date.
+The new test went into effect on December 1, 2020, and applied prospectively to naturalization applications filed on or after that date.
 The main changes to the test were:

-- USCIS will continue to administer 10 test questions (with required 6 correct answers) to applicants who qualify for special consideration because they are age 65 or older and have been lawful permanent residents for at least 20 years.
+- USCIS would continue to administer 10 test questions (with required 6 correct answers) to applicants who qualify for special consideration because they are age 65 or older and have been lawful permanent residents for at least 20 years.